TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 ### Other Ideas

-* Consider moving all libs to separate repo to reduce number of direct dependencies. (probably requires node v16 for nested mono-repo modules)
+* Use `degit` to move default templates and maybe examples to their own repos - allowing more dynamic updates without needing a new version of uibuilder.
 * Restructure to a monorepo?
 With libs in 1, maybe nodes in their own and the front-end library in another? [ref](https://www.bing.com/search?pglt=161&q=what+is+a+monorepo&cvid=42b295dfc64143cfb64e4061114803fd&aqs=edge.0.0l9.7031j0j1&FORM=ANNTA1&PC=U531)
-* Some way to visually expose a library of JavaScript functions with their args as inputs.
+* Some way to visually expose (to clients) a library of JavaScript functions with their args as inputs.
 Maybe make this a cmd that pulls a doc from Node-RED? (keeps client lib small)
   * Using the above to visually show available uibuilder fns with inputs and outputs.

 * Add optional TELEMETRY output (maybe linked to the log functions) - add mqtt endpoint to uibuilder settings.js (or maybe websocket?)
-* Use `degit` to move default templates and maybe examples to their own repos - allowing more dynamic updates without needing a new version of uibuilder.

 ### Thoughts on JavaScript tabular data manipulation and visualisation